KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry-02.md

 | Eleusinian Mysteries | Greek | Purification preparations → procession from Athens to Eleusis → declivation into the Telesterion → *epopteia* visionary experience → acclivous return |
 | Hellenistic-Roman Isis-Mysteries | Egyptian / Hellenistic-Roman | Personal-initiate articulation parallel to Eleusinian: purification preparations → declivous-articulation into mystery-precinct → visionary experience of the Isis-Osiris-Horus structural-pattern (the reconstitution-conception-emergence Sacred Marriage operator-cycle) → acclivous return as initiate.
 The Isis-Mysteries transmit the cosmogonic Sacred Marriage operator-cycle into personal-initiate ritual-articulation, structurally analogous to how the Eleusinian Mysteries transmit the Demeter-Persephone cosmogonic articulation into personal-initiate ritual-articulation. |

-The Eleusinian sequence articulates the same structural-sequence that the Inanna and Persephone narratives articulate at the cosmogonic register and that the Christ cascade articulates at the eschatonic register — three articulations of one operator-sequence distributed across the cosmogonic, ritual-initiatory, and eschatonic registers.
+The Eleusinian sequence articulates the same structural-sequence that the Inanna and Persephone narratives articulate at the cosmogonic register and that the Christ articulation through the Logos Continuum articulates at the eschatonic register — three articulations of one operator-sequence distributed across the cosmogonic, ritual-initiatory, and eschatonic registers.
 The Hellenistic-Roman Isis-Mysteries articulate the same operator-sequence transmitting the Egyptian cosmogonic Sacred Marriage cycle (Isis-Osiris-Horus) into personal-initiate ritual-articulation, paralleling the Eleusinian transmission of the Greek cosmogonic Demeter-Persephone articulation.

 ### Structural-Revelation Operators